nufeb/NUFEB-2/docs/source/install.rst

 By default, NUFEB runs by reading commands from standard input.
 Thus if you run the NUFEB executable by itself, e.g.

  .. parsed-literal::
-   lmp_nufeb
+   nufeb_mpi

 it will simply wait, expecting commands from the keyboard.

 Typically you should put commands in an input script and use I/O redirection, e.g.

  .. parsed-literal::
-   mpirun -np 4 lmp_nufeb -in Inputscript.lammps
+   mpirun -np 4 nufeb_mpi -in Inputscript.lammps

 Here we are using parallel environments (MPI), using `mpirun -np X` command-line switch to specify the numbers of CPUs to run the simulation.